ypark9/yopa.page/content/blog/2026-09-24-kafka-from-scratch-and-diskless-on-s3-files.en.md

 ## Where Kafka shows up

 Log aggregation from many servers into one searchable stream.
 Event-driven microservices, where a service publishes an event and inventory, shipping, and notifications subscribe instead of calling each other directly.
 Event sourcing, storing state as an ordered list of events you can replay.
 Real-time analytics and stream processing with Kafka Streams or Flink.
 Change data capture, streaming database changes into a search index or a data lake.
 Feature supply for ML models.
 Location matching, where ride locations and rider requests are joined in real time.

+The example closest to this blog's readers: the event backbone for an agent.
+Everything a session produces (user messages, tool calls, their results) goes onto a topic with the session ID as the message key, so one session's events land in a single partition in order.
+An audit trail, a judge model, and a memory summarizer each read the same stream as their own consumer group, at their own pace, and one slow consumer never blocks the rest.
+When the memory or verification logic changes, you rewind the offsets and run the old history through the new logic.
+[AgentCore Memory](/blog/2026-08-01-agentcore-memory-events-strategies-and-isolation.html) already manages session history itself, so this is not a replacement for it.
+It is the place where what the agent did is written once and read by many.

 ## The takeaway